vulab-AI/Awesome-Spatial-VLMs/README.md

   We define spatial intelligence as a 3-level hierarchy, and group tasks, datasets, and benchmarks by required capability:
   **L1** *Perception* of intrinsic 3D attributes (e.g., size, orientation) &rarr; **L2** relational *Understanding* &rarr; **L3** *Extrapolation* (e.g., hidden-state inference, future prediction).
 - **The “How”: A Taxonomy of Methods** 🚀
   Methods are organized into five families, giving you a clear map of the current landscape.
-See details in [Awesome Papers](#awesome-papers).
+See details in [🚀 Awesome Papers](#🚀-awesome-papers).
 - **Where We Are: Evaluation Results and Toolkit** 🏆
   See how current models perform!
   - **Standardized Leaderboard:** We report results for **37+ VLMs** across all L1/L2/L3 tasks.